hakansoyturk/booking-management-api/README.md

 ### localhost/api/appointments

-Creates an appointment date for a salon whose salonId is given.<br>
+- Creates an appointment date for a salon whose salonId is given.
-startDateTime is the start time of the appointment and endDateTime is the end time of the appointment.<br>
+- startDateTime is the start time of the appointment and endDateTime is the end time of the appointment.
-Date values must be in "Y-m-d H:i" format.
+- Date values must be in "Y-m-d H:i" format.

 Request Type: POST